OVI71397/Docker-on-AWS-Lambda/README.md

 # Data Collection

 ## Objective
-Create an automatic pipeline that will be collecting travalling data from open-source API.
+Create an automatic pipeline that will be collecting traveling data from open-source API.

 ## Implementation
 The Python script lambda_function.py makes API requests and preprocesses the raw data to produce CSV file, which is then stored in an AWS S3 bucket.